-- At registration of the model aircraft, engines and exhaust systems before the competition, the Technical Officer may carry out technical checks either at his own discretion or at the request of the competitor to check if the models comply with the technical specifications.
+- a) At registration of the model aircraft, engines and exhaust systems before the competition, the Technical Officer may carry out technical checks either at his own discretion or at the request of the competitor to check if the models comply with the technical specifications.
 However, under all circumstances during the competition, it is the competitor's responsibility to ensure that entire model aircraft complies with the technical specifications in 5.2.1-5.2.11. - b) During the competition all measuring equipment will be at the disposal of competitors to check their model aircraft if they wish to. - c) After a race, the Technical Officer may take any model aircraft for inspection (CIAM General Rules C.12 d)).
 The Technical Officer may ask the competitor to empty the tank for weight checking and for analysis of the fuel.
 Where a fuel analysis is made, a sample of the contest fuel shall also be taken for comparison.
 If, after analysis of the fuel from the tank, this fuel appears to be different from the contest fuel, the competitor will be disqualified from the competition.
-If the fuel analysis result is not available during the competition then the disqualification may be applied retrospectively. - d) If the model aircraft is not according to the technical specifications in 5.2.2- 5.2.11, the competitor shall be disqualified from the competition. - e) The Contest Director has the right to request any competitor to make a flight to demonstrate the airworthiness of his model aircraft. - f) Safety inspections of all aircraft before or during registration and at random as a pre-flight check during the competition shall be conducted by the contestant under the supervision of the Technical Officer.
+If the fuel analysis result is not available during the competition then the disqualification may be applied retrospectively. - d) If the model aircraft is not according to the technical specifications in 5.2.2-5.2.11, or does not meet the requirements for the radio equipment in 5.2.14.b), the competitor shall be disqualified from the competition. - e) The Contest Director has the right to request any competitor to make a flight to demonstrate the airworthiness of his model aircraft. - f) Safety inspections of all aircraft before or during registration and at random as a pre-flight check during the competition shall be conducted by the contestant under the supervision of the Technical Officer.